djeada/USB-Cleaner/README.md

 It is an open source project, so feel free to contribute!

 <h1>License</h1>
-This project is licensed under the MIT license.
+This project is licensed under the <a href="https://github.com/djeada/USB-Cleaner/blob/main/LICENSE">MIT license</a>.